How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Introduction

 Thus, both analysis of the observed \textit{Kepler} planets and theoretical considerations stemming from the efficiency of pebble accretion point to the existence of a characteristic mass scale that sets the final mass that close-in planets can reach.
-In this paper we discuss a candidate for setting the upper mass of planets in the inner disk -- the ``flow isolation mass.''
-For planets growing by accreting pebbles, once planets reach a sufficient mass such that the extent of their atmosphere overtakes the impact parameter for accretion, growth is expected to halt.
-This process naturally stops growth at terrestrial to super-Earth mass scales for reasonable fiducial disk parameters.
+Several recent works (e.g. \citealt{blj_2015}, \citealt{ibr_2019}, \citealt{lmj_2019}) have looked at the architectures of systems where growth is limited by the ``pebble isolation mass," a limiting mass scale for pebble accretion first identified by \cite{ljm_2014}, which can limit growth by pebble accretion to super-Earth masses in the inner disk.
+In this paper we discuss a different candidate for setting the upper mass of planets formed through pebble accretion -- the ``flow isolation mass.''
+For planets growing by accreting pebbles, once planets reach a sufficient mass such that the extent of their atmosphere overtakes the impact parameter for accretion, pebbles flow around the atmosphere without being accreted, causing growth to halt.
+This is in contrast to the pebble isolation mass, which halts growth by raising a pressure perturbation in the gas disk, trapping pebbles exterior to the planet's orbit, as opposed to allowing them to flow past the planet (see Section \ref{peb_iso_mass} for more discussion of the pebble isolation mass).
+Flow isolation naturally stops growth at terrestrial to super-Earth mass scales for reasonable fiducial disk parameters.
 We discuss how this mass scale emerges and is calculated, and compare predictions of the flow isolation mass with the observed population of super-Earth planets from \textit{Kepler}.
 In Section \ref{overview} we discuss how flow isolation operates.
 In Section \ref{methods} we present the details of our model, in particular how gas drag is modeled and how the impact parameter for accretion is calculated.
 In Section \ref{results} we present scalings and numerical results for the flow isolation mass using our fiducial disk model.
 In Section \ref{obs} we compare expected signatures of the flow isolation mass in the architectures of planetary system with results from the \textit{Kepler} data.
 Finally, in Section \ref{conclusions} we summarize our results and conclusions.